mah0x211/lua-walkdir/README.md

 - `walkerfn:function`: a function that will be called for each entry in the directory.
     ```
-    walkerfn(pathname:string, entry:string, isdir:boolean, depth:integer):(skipdir:boolean, err:any)
+    walkerfn(pathname:string, entry:string, isdir:boolean, depth:integer, stat:table):(skipdir:boolean, err:any)

     Parameters:
-    * pathname: the entry's pathname.
+    * pathname  : the entry's pathname.
-    * entry: the entry's name.
+    * entry     : the entry's name.
-    * isdir: whether the entry is a directory.
+    * isdir     : whether the entry is a directory.
-    * depth: the depth of the entry in the directory tree, starting from 1 for the root directory and incrementing for each subdirectory.
+    * depth     : the depth of the entry in the directory tree, starting from 1
+                  for the root directory and incrementing for each subdirectory.
+    * stat      : a table containing file status information (e.g., size,
+                  modification time). if fail to get the file stat, it contains
+                  an `error` field with the error object.

     Returns:
-    * skipdir: If `true`, the directory will not be traversed further, otherwise it will be traversed.
+    * skipdir   : If `true`, the directory will not be traversed further,
+                  otherwise it will be traversed.
-    * err: an error object if an error occurred during traversal.
-If an error returned, the traversal will stop and the error will be returned by the `walkdir` function.
+    * err       : an error object if an error occurred during traversal.
+If an
+                  error returned, the traversal will stop and the error will be
+                  returned by the `walkdir` function.
     ```

 **Returns**